MarkRosemaker/go-cartesian/README.md

 - `sortCut` sorts the entire list and then cuts away all points that are not within the radius ("distance").
 - `collectSort` first collects all points that are within the radius ("distance") and then sorts the collection.

 Assuming we have a very, very large list of points instead of our 100 points, it would be beneficial to test which method is more efficient.
-The most efficient method may depend on the size of the list.
+In a real-world application, we might be able to work with some heuristics.

 ## Additions